dbybanez/100-days-of-code/r1-log.md

 ### R1D12
 Working on the UI of my project.
 I'll stick with my current setup but I'll definitely explore Nuxt after this. https://github.com/dbybanez/dbs-webapp

+### R1D13
+Decided to learn Nuxt and use it for my project.
+Successfully integrated everything.
+Express, MySQL, MongoDB, MSSQL, and Bootstrap (UI).
+I've encountered a lot of error but managed to fix them one by one.  https://github.com/dbybanez/dbs-webapp